ahmedzbyr/taealam/python/datastore/README.md

 print(f"All documents in collection '{collection_name}' have been deleted.")
 ```

 Make sure to replace `'YourCollectionName'` with the actual collection name you want to delete.
-This code retrieves all documents within the specified collection and deletes them one by one.
-Be careful when running this code in a production environment, as it permanently deletes all documents in the collection.
+This code retrieves all documents within the specified collection and deletes them one by one. **Be careful when running this code in a production environment, as it permanently deletes all documents in the collection**.
 Ensure you have appropriate backups or safeguards in place before executing this code in a production Firestore database.